Sonya-c/booklingo/README.md

     |-------------|------------------|---------------------------|
     | authToken      | headers (required) | AuthToken        |
     | bookList       | body (required) | List of Book Id |

+    Note: all books should have the same owner.
+Otherwise, a `422` will happen.

     **Response**